The Incredibles: Development and writing

 The dad is always expected in the family to be strong, so I made him strong.
 The moms are always pulled in a million different directions, so I made her stretch like taffy.
 Teenagers, particularly teenage girls, are insecure and defensive, so I made her turn invisible and turn on shields.
 And ten-year-old boys are hyperactive energy balls.
 Babies are unrealized potential.

 — – Brad Bird, writer and director of The Incredibles.

 Bird came to Pixar with the lineup of the story's family members worked out: a mom and dad, both suffering through the dad's midlife crisis; a shy teenage girl; a cocky ten-year-old boy; and a baby.
 Bird had based their powers on family archetypes.
 During production, Hayao Miyazaki of Studio Ghibli visited Pixar and saw the film's story reels.
 When Bird asked if the reels made any sense or if they were just "American nonsense," Miyazaki replied, through an interpreter, "I think it's a very adventurous thing you are trying to do in an American film."

-Syndrome was originally written as a minor character who assaults Bob and Helen at the beginning of the movie, only to die in an explosion that destroys the Parrs' house (in this version, the Smiths), but he was made the main antagonist because the filmmakers liked him more than the character of Xerek, who was intended to fulfill that role.
+Syndrome was originally written as a minor character who assaults Bob and Helen and tries to kidnap baby Violet at the beginning of the movie, only to die in an explosion that destroys the Parrs' house (in this version, the Smiths), but he was made the main antagonist because the filmmakers liked him more than the character of Xerek, who was intended to fulfill that role.
 The Snug character that Helen talks to at the phone in the final film was intended to fly Helen to Nomanisan Island and to die, but he was removed from that position when Lasseter suggested having Helen pilot the plane herself.
-Syndrome was based on Brad Bird himself.
+Syndrome was based on Bird himself.
+Bird had different ideas for the film's ending, and had one developed in mind which he described it as "kinda half baked", until he decided to do the family preparing for future challenges.